Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 W3C Markup Validator and W3C CSS Validator Services have been used to validate all code of the project ensuring no syntax errors were found.

 [W3C Markup Validator](https://github.com/martinjohnson26/Milestone1/blob/master/assets/readmeimages/indexhtml.png) - Result = No errors found.
+One Warning Message

+    The warning relates to a date input type being used that may not be supported in all browsers

 [W3C CSS Validator](https://github.com/martinjohnson26/Milestone1/blob/master/assets/readmeimages/stylecss.png) - Result = No errors found.

 Chrome Dev Tools

         For testing mobile and tablet views and responsiveness

         CSS styling changes before implementing it in the code

         Network to assess whether it was picking up Javascript

  ### Testing User Stories from User Experience (UX) Section